Meet the Staff

 Elliott oversees the commercial course offerings that meet industry needs and United States Coast Guard (USCG) requirements.

 Dr. John Sitka, Director of Maritime Credentialing

 Sitka oversees writing and maintaining curriculum that meets and exceeds USCG regulations and ensures compliance with the USCG filing requirements.

-Capt.
-Sitka has over 42 years’ of experience in the maritime industry.
-He retired from the Navy in 1994, worked in the offshore industry, inland tugs, container ships, as well government vessels for Maersk Lines Limited.
-He holds an Unlimited Master upon Oceans, Master of Towing Oceans and Western Rivers license.
-He holds a Doctor of Education degree in Educational Leadership from Liberty University, Lynchburg, Va.
-Captain Sitka has worked as a simulator instructor for MarineSafety International, Director for Instructors and Curriculum Development for Marine Safety Consultants / Tidewater School of Navigation Inc., and Mid-Atlantic Maritime Academy LLC.
-As Vice President of Academics.
+Sitkas has over 42 years of experience in the maritime industry.
+He retired from the Navy in 1994, worked in the offshore industry, inland tugs, container ships, as well as government vessels for Maersk Lines Limited.
+He holds an unlimited Master upon Oceans, Master of Towing Oceans and Western Rivers license.
+He holds a Doctor of Education degree in Educational Leadership from Liberty University, Lynchburg, VA.
+Captain Sitka has worked as a simulator instructor for MarineSafety International, Director for Instructors and Curriculum Development for Marine Safety Consultants / Tidewater School of Navigation Inc., and Mid-Atlantic Maritime Academy LLC. as Vice President of Academics.

 Robert “Mark” Lloyd is a graduate of Texas A&M University at Galveston and has over 10 years experience in the maritime industry.
 He currently holds a 3rd Mate Unlimited tonnage, Oceans license, as well as 100 ton Master.
 Mark has been master of passenger and private vessels traveling the Gulf of Mexico and east coast.
 Still currently sailing as Master of the Boardwalk Fantasea, Landry Corp.
 117’ motor yacht.